Autoimmune disease in women: Signs and symptoms

 Autoimmune diseases can result in systemic or localized symptoms, depending on the given disease.
 Typical systemic symptoms include fevers, fatigue, muscle aches, joint pain, and rashes; these can be seen in diseases such as lupus or rheumatoid arthritis.
 Other autoimmune diseases have localized effects on specific organs or tissue types.
 For instance, alopecia areata presents with patchy baldness due to autoimmune destruction of hair follicles, whereas multiple sclerosis presents with neurological symptoms due to autoimmune demyelination of the central nervous system.

 Both systemic and localized disease can present with symptoms that are exclusive to women.
-Women with Sjögren syndrome (an autoimmune disease characterized by destruction and inflammation of the salivary and lacrimal glands) are 2–3 times more likely to report vaginal dryness than other postmenopausal women.
+Women with Sjögren's disease (an autoimmune disease characterized by destruction and inflammation of the salivary and lacrimal glands) are 2–3 times more likely to report vaginal dryness than other postmenopausal women.

 Causes

 The causes of autoimmunity remain the subject of extensive research and include genetic as well as environmental factors.
 However, the clear overrepresentation of women as persons with autoimmune disease suggests that sex-specific factors are highly instrumental in the development of these conditions.
 Posited reasons for this disparity include the differential effects of sex hormones (especially estrogen) on immune response, X-chromosome inactivation, changes associated with pregnancy, and evolutionary pressures that affect the sexes differently.
 Due to biological development, many of these elements are inextricably linked, and it can be difficult to isolate the individual effects of each factor.